Subscribe to our Newsletter

 - Tenant and rental records.

 You need to make sure that you that all the documentation that you keep in Australia is in English.
-The only foreign language documentation permitted are document you receive when an expense has been incurred outside of Australia.
+The only foreign language documentation permitted are documents you receive when an expense has been incurred outside of Australia.

 If you acquire a capital asset (like an investment property, shares, or manage fund investment) the best thing to do is to immediately start keeping records.
 If you sell the asset in the future, you may have to pay Capital Gains Tax.
-Maintaining your records on these help prevent you from paying more taxes than is necessary.
+Maintaining your records on this help prevent you from paying more taxes than is necessary.